 Wox comes the closest and is the ideal choice.
 They have an extremely active update system and a huge set of plugins support.
 If you don’t have a spec-heavy system and you can be creative enough with coding then you should try KeyPirinha.

 In case most of your searches are from the web, you can give a try to Cerebro Pro.
-Feel free to voice out your problems in the comment, I will be happy to help you.
+For more issues or queries, let me know in the comments below.